The Importance of SupplementsDec 07, 2021

 Animals that are raised in environments where they have access to the outdoors to graze and roam contain significantly more nutrients than those raised in confinement.
 Confined Animal Feeding Operations (CAFO) animals are confined to a lot or facility and fed unnatural diets, typically grains, which can compromise their microbiome.
 Due to their close living quarters, disease is more prevalent (especially if their microbiome is compromised) so antibiotic use is common.
 Hormones usage is also common to “speed up” the growing process of animals.
 These antibiotics and hormones are then transferred to humans when we consume these products.
 You can learn more about CAFOs and their impact on health according to the CDC here.
 You can read more about conventional vs. organic produce and farming practices here.

-On top of that storing, transporting, and processing, and refining foods all deplete the nutrients that are available in the food.
+On top of that storing, transporting, processing, and refining foods all deplete the nutrients that are available in the food.
 When a fruit or vegetable is harvested, it begins to degrade in nutritional quality.
-Eating in season, locally sourced foods whenever possible will be the most nutrient-dense.
+Eating in-season, locally sourced foods whenever possible will be the most nutrient-dense.
 Have you ever noticed how delicious tropical fruits taste when you are vacationing in tropical locations?
 It’s not just a coincidence!

 Food quality and nutrients are also affected by what you choose to eat.
 Processed foods - aka packaged foods - do not contain as many nutrients as whole foods.
 It is also important to eat a variety of food every day.
 We all have our favorite foods but rotating in various fruits, vegetables, fats, and proteins will ensure that you are receiving the various nutrients that your body needs.